 In Figure 6, include the standard deviation for the average of the five overlaying breaths to provide additional context.

 Author Response: We thank the reviewer for this comment.
 In order to quantify the deviation of the five overlaying breaths with their mean waveform, each of which are vectors of length 1000, we compute the average MAPE among the individual breaths and the average waveform.
-We have modified Fig. 6 with the mean RMSE values and have modified the figure caption to better provide context.
+We have modified Fig. 6 with the mean RMSE values and have modified the figure caption to better provide context, reproduced below –

 “Fig. 6.
 Time-domain signal visualization: Synchronized NFRF and Spirometry signals were segmented, and an average signal template was generated by overlaying 5 consecutive breaths, showing an average RMSE of 1.86% and 4.89% among the individual breaths and the average signal template respectively.”